zulimazuli/dotnet-essential-snippets/README.md

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 The purpose of this license is to allow the use of the code snippets and best practices in this repository in any project, commercial or non-commercial, without any restrictions.
 The software is provided "as is", without warranty of any kind, express or implied.
+Forking, modifying, and redistributing the code is permitted, provided that the original license and copyright notice are included.